[This is a freely translated version of "The Wizard's

 the fourth floor, on that diabolical top floor, for that

 is where the wizard, Cicho, lived.
-When they passed the
+When they

-magical powers.
+afraid of his magical powers.

 They didn't know